This Is Not That: Hell

 That’s how upside-down our view of God has become.
 We’ve turned the best news the world has ever heard into a threat.
 We’ve made grace sound like a contract and God like someone we need to be rescued from.

 But Jesus didn’t come to save us from God.
 He came to show us who God actually is.
+And that matters if we want to understand what hell really is.

-The God Who’s Already Here
+The God Who Is Already Present

 Everything that exists—every molecule, angel, person, and power—exists in Him.
 Paul wrote, “For in Him all things were created… all things have been created through Him and for Him.
-He is before all things, and in Him all things hold together” (Colossians 1:16–17).
+He is before all things, and in Him all things hold together” (Col 1:16–17).

-In other words, nothing has its own independent life apart from Jesus.
-So whoever Satan is, and wherever hell is, they have no life of their own.
+So whoever Satan is, and wherever hell is, they have no existence on their own.
 They can only exist within the sustaining reality of Christ—and that means they are already being undone by the same love that holds them together.

 The Broad and Narrow Road